Emphasis on Verbal Behavior

 - say cookie when shown a cookie (expressively label)

-With a Verbal Behavior approach the concept of cookie is not considered mastered until the child can:
+With a Verbal Behavior approach the concept of cookie, for example, is not considered mastered until the child can:

 - Ask for the cookie when he/she wants it (mand)